-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS To Be Held April 26, 2016
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS

+To Be Held April 25, 2017

-The 2016 Annual Meeting of Shareholders of Cumberland Pharmaceuticals Inc., will be held on April 26, 2016 at 9:30 a.m.
+The 2017 Annual Meeting of Shareholders of Cumberland Pharmaceuticals Inc., will be held on April 25, 2017 at 9:30 a.m.
 Central Time, at the Cumberland Pharmaceuticals Inc., Centennial Boardroom, 2525 West End Avenue, Suite 950, Nashville, Tennessee 37203.
 The items of business are:

-- (1) Election of three (3) Class III Directors to serve until the 2019 Annual Meeting of Shareholders, or until their successors are duly elected and qualified; - (2) Ratification of the appointment of KPMG LLP as our independent registered public accounting firm for 2016; and - (3) Any other business that may properly come before our annual meeting.
+- (1) Election of four (4) Class I Directors to serve until the 2020 Annual Meeting of Shareholders, or until their successors are duly elected and qualified; - (2) Ratification of the appointment of BDO USA, LLP as our independent registered public accounting firm for 2017; - (3) To provide shareholders an opportunity to participate in an advisory vote on executive compensation; - (4) To provide hareholders an opportunity to participate in an advisory vote regarding the frequency of the advisory vote on all of the compensation of the Company's named executives; - (5) To approve extensions of the Amended and Restated 2007 Long-Term and Directors' Incentive Compensation Plan through April 19, 2020; - (6) Any other business that may properly come before our annual meeting.

-Shareholders of record at the close of business on March 4, 2016 are entitled to receive notification and vote at the Annual Meeting and any adjournments or postponements of the meeting.
-If you were a shareholder at the close of business on March 4, 2016, you are entitled to vote.
+Shareholders of record at the close of business on March 3, 2017 are entitled to receive notification and vote at the Annual Meeting and any adjournments or postponements of the meeting.
+If you were a shareholder at the close of business on March 10, 2017, you are entitled to vote.

 We are furnishing our proxy materials to you under Securities and Exchange Commission rules that allow companies to deliver proxy materials to their shareholders on the Internet.
 We believe this approach allows us to provide shareholders with a timely and convenient way to receive proxy materials and vote, while lowering the costs of delivery and reducing the environmental impact of our Annual Meeting.
-On or about March 16, 2016, we began mailing a Notice of Internet Availability of Proxy Materials ("Notice") and provided access to our proxy materials on the Internet.
-The proxy materials include our 2015 Annual Report to Shareholders, our Annual Report on Form 10-K for 2015 and the Proxy Statement and proxy card.
+On or about March 16, 2017, we will begin mailing a Notice of Internet Availability of Proxy Materials ("Notice") to our shareholders.
+We have provided access to our proxy materials on the Internet.
+The proxy materials include our 2016 Annual Report to Shareholders, our Annual Report on Form 10-K for 2016 and the Proxy Statement and proxy card.